 Audited financial statements do not always contain the detail needed to precisely convert accounting to Canadian Government Finance Statistics (CGFS).
 Generally speaking, the greater the detail in the source data, the greater the precision in applying classification codes.

 General ledgers contain more detail.
-Where enough detail is still not available the practice is to approach individual governments and solicit the additional detail required to accurately apply the classification, or to obtain further information from budget estimates and forecasts.
+Where there is still not enough detail available, the practice is to approach individual governments and solicit the additional detail required to accurately apply the classification, or to obtain further information from budget estimates and forecasts.

-The analysis of data that occurs before publication includes a detailed review of the individual responses (especially for the largest institutional units), a review of general economic conditions as well as historic trends and comparisons with original public accounts data before the conversion to the Canadian Government Finance Statistics (CGFS).
+The data analysis that occurs before publication includes a detailed review of the individual responses (especially for the largest institutional units), a review of general economic conditions as well as historic trends and comparisons with original public accounts data before the conversion to the Canadian Government Finance Statistics (CGFS).
 Any anomaly is verified and resolved before data are published.
-An example of this cross-check occurs in the annual benchmarking of the government sector data with the Canadian System of Macroeconomic Accounts (CSMA) via the Input-Output Tables and the Gross Domestic Product series.
-The relevance of government finance statistics for the other parts of CSMA derives from the fact that governments are very large players in the economy whose financial transactions have to be included in the national accounts like any other large sector.
+An example of this cross-check occurs in the annual benchmarking of the government sector data with the Canadian System of Macroeconomic Accounts (CSMA) via the input-output tables and the gross domestic product series.
+The relevance of government finance statistics for the other parts of CSMA derives from the fact that governments are very large players in the economy whose financial transactions have to be included in the national accounts like those of any other large sector.

 Revisions and seasonal adjustment

-The input data to CGFS are not final until several years after the reference year, and the more recent the input data are, the more they are subject to revision.
+The input data to the Canadian Government Finance Statistics are not final until three years after the reference year, and the more recent the input data are, the more they are subject to revision.

-Data for the most recent year (for example year t) and the preceding year (t-1) are based primarily on quarterly general ledgers from the accounting systems for the federal and provincial governments; from budget forecasts and quarterly input from provinces and territories; from data estimated from previous years for education and health institutions and local governments.
+Data for the most recent year (for example year t) are based primarily on quarterly general ledgers from the accounting systems for the federal and some provincial governments, from budget forecasts and quarterly input from provinces and territories and from data estimated from previous years for education and health institutions and local governments.

-Data for the preceding year (year t-2) are primarily based quarterly inputs, and some public accounts data for the federal, provincial/territorial governments; a mixture of previous years' estimates and financial statements for the education and health institutions and for local government.
+Data for the preceding year (year t-1) are primarily based on annual general ledgers and public accounts for the federal and provincial-territorial governments, as well as a mixture of previous years' estimates and financial statements for the education and health institutions and for local government.

-Data for the third year (year t-3), corresponds to the benchmarking and revision cycle of the Canadian System of Macroeconomic Accounts (CSMA) where all data from the CSMA are benchmarked to the Input/Output matrices and resulting Gross Domestic Product.
+Data for the third year (year t-2), correspond to the benchmarking and revision cycle of the Canadian System of Macroeconomic Accounts (CSMA) where all data from the CSMA are benchmarked to the input-output matrices and resulting gross domestic product.

 While the more recent data are necessarily more subject to revision than data for earlier years, the use of preliminary information results in major advances in timeliness.
 In light of the contribution of timeliness to the relevance of the data, this trade-off is in the interests of the data users.
-The size of the revisions varies accordingly to the change from forecasts to actual data.
+The size of the revisions varies according to the difference between forecasts and actual data.

-The data produced are derived from a multitude of entities in the government component of the Public Sector.
+The data produced are derived from a multitude of entities in the government component of the public sector.
 Statistics Canada has no control over the accuracy of the input data at the time they are received, although it does have the advantage of eventually having access to audited financial documents.
-We ensure that no errors are introduced through automated checks that verify internal consistency and identify extreme values, and we apply procedures that maximise the error-detection possibilities inherent in the data.
+We ensure that no errors are introduced through automated checks that verify internal consistency and identify extreme values, and we apply procedures that maximize the error-detection possibilities inherent in the data.